satwikkansal/wtfpython/README.md

 140084850247344
 ```

-Here the integer isn't smart enough while executing `y = 257` to recongnize that we've already created an integer of the value `257` and so it goes on to create another object in the memory.
+Here the integer isn't smart enough while executing `y = 257` to recognize that we've already created an integer of the value `257 ,` and so it goes on to create another object in the memory.

-**Both `a` and `b` refer to same object, when initialized with same value in the same line.**
+**Both `a` and `b` refer to the same object, when initialized with same value in the same line.**

 ```py
 >>> a, b = 257, 257